pvasek/kudu-wiki/Configurable-settings.md

 ### Turning on the 'local cache' feature.

 This feature copies the site bits to the faster local drive before running them.
+Se [this post](https://azure.microsoft.com/en-us/documentation/articles/app-service-local-cache/) for more info.

     WEBSITE_LOCAL_CACHE_OPTION=Always